Full-Time (40 hours/week), Non-Exempt.

 Candidates must have excellent interpersonal skills to work independently and as part of a team.
 You must have an understanding of feminism and a strong commitment to social justice.
 Additionally, an ideal candidate will possess knowledge of and sensitivity to domestic violence and sexual assault issues, trauma, gender equity and client-centered service provision.

 Candidates must have a Bachelor’s Degree in a social services field or an equivalent combination of education and experience.
 Key to success is the ability to be present in a changing work environment; the ability to work independently and as a member of a diverse team with flexibility, initiative and a sense of humor; and the ability prioritize effectively and model healthy boundaries with empathy and compassion.
 Candidates should be competent in using Microsoft Office (Word, Outlook, Excel, PowerPoint) and experience in confidential data management and record keeping.

 The ideal candidate is a warm, self-starter deeply committed to providing services from a strengths-based, social justice and anti-oppression framework.
 Prior advocacy-based counseling and case management experience is a plus.
-Bilingual, bi-cultural and bi-literate skills are required (Spanish is required).
+Spanish bilingual, bi-cultural and bi-literate skills are required.

-Required: Cleared background check (fingerprinting), valid TB test, valid California driver’s license and auto insurance.
-Must have completed or be willing to complete a 65-hour California State Domestic Violence and Sexual Assault Counselor certification.
-(Training will be provided).
+Required: Cleared background check (fingerprinting), valid TB test, valid California driver’s license, driving experience, reliable transportation, and auto insurance.
+Must have completed or be willing to complete a 75-hour California State Domestic Violence and Sexual Assault Counselor certification (training will be provided).
 This position requires a Covid-19 vaccination due to the in-person interfacing required, and to promote the health and safety of others in the workplace and our community.